Hilbert modules associated to parabolically induced representations of semisimple Lie groups

 \section{\texorpdfstring{Images of $C^*_r(G)$}{Images of C*r(G)}}

+In this final section, we argue how a $C^*$-algebraic theory of intertwiners should relate to the analysis of the reduced $C^*$-algebra of Lie groups. \begin{definition} Two cuspidal parabolic subgroups are said to be associate if their Levi components are conjugate.
+The assocation class of a cuspidal parabolic subgroup $P$ is denoted by $[P]$. \end{definition}

-Results of Lipsman \cite{Lipsman71} and Harish-Chandra \cite{HC56Char} establish that the unitary equivalence classes of the $P$-series representations, for all possible $P$, can be partitioned according to the associativity classes of the inducing subgroups.
-This leads to the following decomposition of the reduced dual into a disjoint union where $\widehat{G}_P$ denotes the set of irreducible components obtained from the $P$-series representations.
-This result, in relation with the Plancherel formula, discribes the reduced dual as a measured space.
+Results of Harish-Chandra \cite{HC56Char} and Lipsman \cite{Lipsman71} establish that the unitary equivalence classes of the $P$-series representations, for all possible $P$, can be partitioned according to the association classes of the inducing subgroups.
+This leads to the following decomposition of the reduced dual into a disjoint union where $\widehat{G}_P$ denotes the set of irreducible components in the $P$-series representations.
+This result, in relation with the Plancherel formula, describes the reduced dual as a measured space.
 In order to understand it as a noncommutative topological space, we need to take the reducibility phenomena into account.
-Those were dealt with by Knapp and Stein \cite{KS1,KS2} by means of their intertwining operators, describing the intricate action of Weyl groups.
+Those were dealt with by Knapp and Stein \cite{KS1,KS2} by means of their intertwining operators, implementing the intricate action of Weyl groups.
 The structure of the $C^*$-algebra was described in \cite{Valette85} for the cases where $\widehat{G}_r$ is Hausdorff, and in \cite{NoteWassermann} by means of the operators of Knapp and Stein.

-We indicate here how the Hilbert modules $\E$ are likely to provide a more $C^*$-algebraic framework in order to analyse $C^*_r(G)$ with respect to the Levi components of cuspidal parabolic subgroups.
+We indicate here how the Hilbert modules $\E$ are expected to provide a good framework to analyse $C^*_r(G)$ with respect to association classes of cuspidal parabolic subgroups.

 We no longer assume the real rank of $G$ to be $1$, but we consider $P=MAN$ minimal parabolic, which is a necessary and sufficient condition for $M$ to be compact.

 \begin{proposition} The left action of $C^*(G)$ on $\E$ induces a $*$-morphism \end{proposition}